kindkaktus/ulxmlrpcpp/README.md

 <code>make</code>

-will build the library library under lib/<your-platform>
+will build the library and place it under lib directory

 <code>make test</code>